Rikers Island: COVID-19 crisis

-Inmate deaths
+Detainee deaths

 Jason Echevarria

 On August 18, 2012, inmate Jason Echevarria swallowed a packet of powdered detergent, which had been given to inmates to clean out their cells after there was a leakage of raw sewage from the toilets.
 Echevarria began vomiting and complaining of severe pain.
 Terrence Pendergrass, the supervisor of the unit, was told by a correctional officer of Echevarria's condition.
 According to The New York Times, "... the captain told the officer not to bother him unless 'there was a dead body,' the complaint said".
 Several correctional officers passed through his unit but he received no medical attention and was found dead in his cell the following morning.
 The medical examiner ruled his death a homicide, citing "neglect and denial of medical care".

 Jason Echevarria suffered from bipolar disorder and was housed in the unit reserved for mentally ill inmates.
 At one point, he had been placed in solitary confinement after several suicide attempts.

 Terrence Pendergrass was demoted and suspended without pay, following the incident, and in December 2014, he was convicted of one count of denying Echevarria medical care, resulting in death.
 In June 2015, Terrence Pendergrass was sentenced to five years in prison.
 In November 2015, Echevarria's family was awarded a $3.8 million settlement regarding the matter.